ReadyResearchers/CoinComplete/README.md

-# CoinComplete: A Principle Component Analysis machine learning tool used for Cryptocurrency investing.
+# CoinComplete: A Principle Component Analysis Machine Learning Tool Used for Cryptocurrency investing.

 + Run Instructions: